 Starting Electronics needs your help!
 Please make a donation to help cover our hosting and other costs.
 Click the donate button to send a donation of any amount.

 Created on: 29 August 2012

-The AT91SAM7S-EK evaluation board is designed for evaluating the AT91SAM7S range of 32-bit ARM7 microcontrollers from Atmel.
+The AT91SAM7S-EK evaluation board is designed for evaluating the AT91SAM7S range of 32-bit ARM7 microcontrollers formerly from Atmel, but now from Microchip.
 It is priced at around $120 US.